 Now we need to get rid of everything that isn’t a clean line.
 McClelland uses a nifty trick with blur and levels to do a lot of the grunt work. first, use gaussian blur with the radius set to 2 pixels to make the layer fuzzy.

 Set the levels really close together, something like this:

 Now go through and manually cut out the lumps that are left.
+You could paint over them with a white brush, or lasso them and fill with white.
 It might take a while.
-The rougher your original image, the more lumps you will have.
+The rougher your original image, the more lumps you will have to clean up.
 This guy’s face is really textured, so I’ve got a bunch.
-When you’re don, the image will look much cleaner:
+When you’re done, the image will look much cleaner:

-Now create a new layer between the original picture and the lines and fill it with white (McClelland made a mistake here- he said alt-backspace would fill with white, but he meant ctrl-backspace.
-You could also use alt-f5 and fill with white).
+Now create a new layer between the original picture and the lines and fill it with white ).
 Your lines will be visible:

 Set the middle layer’s opacity to 50%:

-Make a new layer above the white one and fill it with black (either with alt-backspace or with alt-f5 and choosing black.
-In the layer palette, double click to the left of the layer name to get the layer styles box.
-You’re going to adjust the blend underlying layer to fill in your balcks.
-McClelland says use a value of 160, but you’ll find that the actual value is different for each image.
+Make a new layer above the white one and fill it with black.
+In the layer palette, double click to the right of the layer name to get the layer styles box.
+You’re going to adjust the blend underlying layer to fill in your blacks.
+Move the slider to the left until only the blacks are filled in.
+McClelland said to use a value of 160, but you’ll find that the actual value is different for each image.
 Here’s where the slider is (it took me FOREVER to find it the first time I tried to do this):